 - how stable the smoking temperature you were able to maintain

 Medium is the optimal doneness for smoked lamb chops and the corresponding internal temperature range is 135 F to 145 F.

 - We prefer them around 138-140 F which generally takes close to an hour and a half for blade chops and a few extra minutes for the arm chops.
 They finish juicy, beautifully infused with smoke flavor and nicely colored on the surface.

-- Budget just under an hour for lamb loin chops and even less for lamb rib chops.
+- Budget just under an hour for lamb loin chops and even less for lamb rib chops or whole lamb rack.

 - The smoking time for lamb sirloin chops like these is more in line with the shoulder chops as they are cut thicker.

 ESSENTIAL TIP: Do your absolute best to keep the smoking chamber temperature in the 225-250 F range.
 For the most tender meat you need the lamb chops to cook slowly so that the connective tissue and fat melt slowly.
 It should not be a race to get to 138-140 F internal temperature, it should be a stroll.

 - 2 tsp ground black pepper